Empowering communities through equitable access to life sciences.

 We work together to provide a safe environment in which to experiment and tinker, minimizing risks to ourselves and our environment.
 We foster a culture of individuals who take responsibility for their actions and who look out for others in their community.

 As environmental stewards, we encourage our members to be mindful of the environmental impacts of research and to mitigate negative effects in application whenever possible.
 We seek out “green” alternatives for our consumables and practice safe waste management.
 We support projects focused on improving our natural habitat through problem solving and developing resources to increase awareness of environmental challenges.

 As part of the DIYBio movement we practice complete transparency regarding our work, motivations and progress.

 We strive to create a welcoming, accessible, and affordable community space for any individual who may be curious about science.
-We believe that opportunities to learn about the world around us should be free from limitations of any kind and we encourage everyone to come on by; say hello, ask questions, and get involved!
-Each person and their ideas at SoundBio is treated equally and with respect to encourage inclusiveness and enthusiasm for science.
+We believe that opportunities to learn about the world around us should be free from limitations of any kind; thus we encourage everyone to come in and say hello, ask questions, and get involved!
+Each person and their ideas at SoundBio Lab is treated equally and with respect to encourage inclusiveness and enthusiasm for science.